team-awesome-s-refugee-stories/backend/README.md

 Create a connect page that shows a google map to show the nearest refugee organizations near you to volunteer with.

-### DB, Server, API, testing, Auth
+## SERVER STATUS:

+2-3-19: Works only on local machine

+### To set up the server locally:

 -   git clone
 -   cd into backend folder
+-   run yarn to get dependancies
--   run "yarn server" to start the server
+-   run "yarn start" to start
+-   the server is set to listen on port 3300

 #### DB Structure